 Selection, Training and Duties of a Deputy Wildlife Conservation Officer.

 Being a deputy is a big commitment.
 Only those who are serious should apply.

-	Deputy Wildlife Conservation Officers are local representatives of the Pennsylvania Game Commission.

-	Individuals selected serve in a volunteer capacity and perform their duties under the supervision of
+Deputy wildlife conservation officers are local representatives of the Pennsylvania Game Commission.
+Individuals selected perform their duties under the supervision of a wildlife conservation officer.

-	a Wildlife Conservation Officer (WCO).

-	A Deputy is very different than a Wildlife Conservation Officer.
-Deputies are part-time volunteers,

-	whereas WCOs are full-time, career-oriented positions.
-Serving as a volunteer Deputy does not lead

-	to promotion into a WCO position.
-WCOs are Civil Service employees who undergo an extensive testing,

-	selection and training process.
-If selected, the WCO candidate must complete a 50-week, extensive,

-	in-house training program at the Game Commission training school.
-Application for WCO positions is

-	through the State Civil Service Commission, rather than the Pennsylvania Game Commission.
-Deputies,

-	like any other qualified applicant, may apply for WCO positions through Civil Service and may be

-	selected, but many are not.
+A deputy is very different than a wildlife conservation officer.
+Deputies are part-time, whereas wildlife conservation officers are full-time, career-oriented positions.
+Serving as a deputy does not lead to promotion into an wildlife conservation officer position.
+Wildlife conservation officers are Civil Service employees who undergo an extensive testing, selection and training process.
+If selected, the wildlife conservation officer candidate must complete a 50-week, extensive, in-house training program at the Game Commission training school.
+Application for wildlife conservation officer positions is through the State Civil Service Commission, rather than the Pennsylvania Game Commission.
+Deputies, like any other qualified applicant, may apply for wildlife conservation officer positions through Civil Service and may be selected, but many are not.